ssut/DirectLinksChrome/README.md

 [한국어 설명](http://macnews.tistory.com/3663)

 As described.
 Some websites are probably tracking what you're doing right now or what page you're looking at, by when you click a link to get other page you may need.
+On the other hand, they may slow down reaction rate of your browser as they make an unnecessary HTTP request.
 So anyway, this enables you to be free from them by changing the target URL in a link tag when you click a hyperlink.

 ## How do I get started?